wdranjeet/image-bg-removal/README.md

-# image-bg-removal
+# image-Background-removal
-This project: Remove Background of image and download image
+This project: Remove Background of image and download image it